Skip to contents

 Argument object is of type list

-If the argument object is of type list containing only RLum.Analysis objects, the function re-calls itself as often as elements are in the list.
-This is useful if an entire measurement wanted to be analysed without writing separate for-loops.
+If the argument object is of type list containing only RLum.Analysis objects, the function re-calls itself on each element in the list.
+This is useful if to analyse an entire measurement without writing separate for-loops.
 To gain in full control of the parameters (e.g., dose.points) for every aliquot (corresponding to one RLum.Analysis object in the list), in this case the arguments can be provided as list.
 This list should be of similar length as the list provided with the argument object, otherwise the function will create an own list of the requested length.
 Function output will be just one single RLum.Results object.

 Please be careful when using this option.
-It may allow a fast an efficient data analysis, but the function may also break with an unclear error message, due to wrong input data.
+While it may allow for a fast and efficient data analysis, the function may break with an unclear error message if the input data is misspecified.

 Working with IRSL data